mavilov/hybrid-query-system/docs/architecture.md

 #### Improvement ideas

 - ~~just use MongoDB Atlas~~
-- read about and apply more advanced algorythm.
+- read about and apply more advanced algorithm.
 SQL does the exact search, and there might be issues with package name variations.
 - Maybe ORM could be of some tiny help for relational data generation and extraction (bells and whistles for this task).

 ### Answer generation